 Month Year Major Development

 1984 - 1990 Canadian RAMP program

-1995 Selection by RAAF for ADATS
+1995 ADATS selected by RAAF

 1998 Selection by Jamaica and St. Maarten

 Jun 2000 First ADATS site commissioned

 Worldwide Distribution

 The ASR-23SS or ASR-9100 have been procured by Canada and Australia.
 Jamaica and St. Maarten (in the Netherlands Antilles) have selected Raytheon ATC systems for their islands.